aglushkov/serega/README.md

 ```

 ---
-⚠️ ATTENTION: `Batch` plugin must be added to all serializers that have
+⚠️ ATTENTION: The `:batch` plugin must be added to all serializers that have
 `:batch` attributes inside nested serializers.
-For example when you serialize
+For example, when you serialize the
-`User -> Album -> Song` and Song has `batch` attribute, then
+`User -> Album -> Song` and the Song has a `batch` attribute, then
-`batch` plugin must be added to the User serializer also.
+the `:batch` plugin must be added to the User serializer.

-Best way would be to create one parent `AppSerializer < Serega` serializer
+The best way would be to create one parent `AppSerializer < Serega` serializer
-and add `:batch` plugin once to this parent serializer.
+and add the `:batch` plugin once to this parent serializer.

 ### Plugin :root